 Jordan Love delivers in opener, throws 3 TD passes as Packers beat Bears 38-20

-The Bears came in thinking bigger things are in store for them and quarterback Justin Fields after a busy offseason.
-But for a team that set a franchise record for losses with 14 last year, this was a discouraging start.

 Love completed 15 of 27 passes for 245 yards and posted a 123.2 rating.
-It was a promising outing for a quarterback whose only other start was a loss at Kansas City in 2021 when Rodgers was sidelined with COVID-19.
+His only previous start was a loss at Kansas City in 2021 when Rodgers was sidelined with COVID-19.

+“I couldn’t be more proud of just his performance, his poise,” coach Matt LaFleur said.
+“There’s a big-time belief in that locker room for Jordan Love, and I think the guys are gonna rally around him.
+They’re excited for him.
+They love him.
+They respect him.”

-Jones caught two passes for 86 yards, including a 51-yarder off a screen that led to a scoring run for him in the third quarter.
+Jones caught two passes for 86 yards.
+He turned a screen into a 51-yard gain that led to a scoring run for him in the third, and added a 35-yard touchdown off a short pass on the next drive.

-Romeo Doubs added two touchdown catches.
+Romeo Doubs had two touchdown catches.
 Quay Walker returned an interception 37 yards for a TD, and the Packers won for the 13th time in 14 games at Soldier Field.

+General manager Brian Gutekunst hugged Love in the tunnel and high-fived other players.
+Loud cheering and clapping could be heard in the Packers’ locker room, and someone yelled, “I wanna stay here all night!”

 The Bears lost their 11th straight game overall, and their 10th in a row against NFC North opponents.